Defender (video game): Retrospective

-GameSpy's David Cuciz lauded Defenders challenging gameplay, commenting that it is representative of what other games should be.
+Defender has received a positive retrospective reception years after its release as well.
+GameSpy's David Cuciz lauded its challenging gameplay, commenting that it is representative of what other games should be.
 He described the graphics as "beautiful", citing the varied sprites and flashing explosions.
 Matt Barton and Bill Loguidice of Gamasutra stated the audio-visuals and gameplay's depth balanced the excessive difficulty.
 They praised the game's "catch and rescue" feature, as well as the mini-map.
-Cuciz also praised the mini-map, stating that the game is impossible without it and that it allows players to plan strategies.
-Author John Sellers praised the audio-visuals and the connection between the game's plot and gameplay.
+Cuciz also praised the mini-map, describing it as an essential element that allows players to strategize.
+Pop culture writer John Sellers praised the audio-visuals and the connection between the game's plot and gameplay.